hl18688/Hema_TechnicalWriterPortfolio/README.md

 ## Skills
 I can create documents from the scratch with templates adhering to the documentation guidelines.
 Experienced in creating Video tutorials, also I have good knowledge in Kubernetes, Docker and AWS.

+## Tools
+GitHub, Confluence, Schema ST4, MS Office, RoboHelp, Adobe FrameMaker, Snagit, HTML, CSS, Jira, Camtasia

+## Certifications
+- **Foundations of User Experience (UX) Design** from Google, Issued in July 2023
+- **Start the UX Design Process: Empathize, Define and Ideate** from Google, issued in Aug 2023
+- **JLPT N4**, from The Japan Foundation, issued in Dec 2022
+- Certification in Technical Writing from **The Writer's Block** Bangalore, July 2014